Orange-OpenSource/pn/gawkext/README.md

 ## Building

-If GNU Awk is installed on your system and its extension development header was found (`gawkapi.h`), building the `pn` project in `../build` will already produce the GNU Awk extension library as **gawkpn.so** (see README.md in the parent directory for prerequisites and build instructions).
+If GNU Awk is installed on your system and its extension development header was found (`gawkapi.h`), building the `pn` project in `../build` will compile the GNU Awk extension library as **gawkpn.so** (see README.md in the parent directory for prerequisites and build instructions).
+The `make install` rule will try to locate your awk extensions path, and will install this extension in it automatically.

-Once the extension is built, either copy it in your system's GNU Awk extensions folder (e.g.: `/usr/lib/x86_64-linux-gnu/gawk/` on an amd64 Debian 8 install), or set the **AWKLIBPATH** environment variable to include the folder where **gawkpn.so** lies before running your awk program:
+If you want to install it manually, either copy it in your system's GNU Awk extensions folder (e.g.: `/usr/lib/x86_64-linux-gnu/gawk/` on an amd64 Debian 8 install), or set the **AWKLIBPATH** environment variable to include the folder where **gawkpn.so** lies before running your awk program: